vitor-agb/quem_pokemon/README.md

 ### A game where your objective is to identify who is the pokemon shadow.
 You have two options for this:<br/>
-1: Typeing the pokemon name in the box "Nome do Pokémon"
+1: Typeing the pokemon name in the box "Nome do Pokémon"<br/>
 2: Choose the option "Mostrar Opções" where will show four name option, just choose by clicking.

 Some Features: